M.O.P.

-M.O.P. (short for Mash Out Posse) is an American hip-hop duo composed of rappers Billy Danze and Lil' Fame, best known for their song "Ante Up."
+M.O.P. (short for Mash Out Posse) are an American hip-hop duo composed of East Coast rappers Billy Danze and Lil' Fame, best known for their song "Ante Up."
 The group has frequently collaborated with DJ Premier.
-The group is part of the Gang Starr Foundation.
+The group are part of the Gang Starr Foundation.
 Fame occasionally produces under the moniker Fizzy Womack and has produced tracks on every M.O.P. release since 1996's Firing Squad.
 He has also worked for other artists, including Kool G Rap and Wu-Tang Clan.

 Origin

 Lil' Fame (Jamal Grinnage; born April 9, 1976) and Billy Danze (Eric Murray; born November 15, 1974) grew up together in the neighborhood of Brownsville, Brooklyn.
 They formed a street gang called Mash Out Posse.
 They later formed a hip-hop duo under the same name.
 Danze reported that they kept "losing people in between albums;" their music often reflects emotional themes with a driving beat.